Special Education (K-6)

 Student teacher works 1+1 with elementary students.

-Public schools are experiencing a shortage of adequately prepared special education teachers.
-By completing this Bachelor of Science degree in special education (K-6), you will be ready to make a difference in the lives of elementary students with special needs.
+Schools are experiencing a shortage of special education teachers at all academic levels.
+By completing this Bachelor of Science degree with an endorsement in special education (K-6), you will participate in a variety of field experiences that will allow you to practice the skills you learn in the classroom and be ready to make a difference in the lives of elementary students with disabilities.

 The Nebraska Difference